Groups currently available:

 How can I attend the Queer Café?

-You need to register for the Queer Café before you are able to attend any sessions; however, once you are registered, you can attend as many or as few as you want (or none at all).
-Fill out the registration form now!
+You need to register for the Foundry BC app and then for the Queer Café before you are able to attend any sessions; however, once you are registered, you can attend as many or as few as you want (or none at all).

 The form asks for information such as your name, date of birth, and contact information.
 This helps us keep track of how many people attend the group and what age demographic they belong to, and ensures we are able to contact you about the group and that people don’t join the group for inappropriate reasons (for example, to harass other participants).
 After you fill out the form, you will receive an email from a staff member at Foundry confirming your registration and providing you with instructions on how to attend the group.
 Before each session, you will receive a reminder email notifying you of what will be happening at the Queer Café that week, along with a link to click to join the session on Zoom.